Bugaboo Bee3 vs. Bugaboo Bee5

-The chart below shows a comparison of the overall scores for each stroller in this review.
+You can check out the graph below for a comparison of the overall scores for each stroller in this review.
 The Bugaboo Bee 3 is shown in blue.

-The sections below include information on the performance of the Bee during testing in each metric.
+The information below includes the performance of the Bee during our testing.
 Individual metric scores were then used to compute the overall score with an emphasis on the ease of use and maneuverability metrics.

 Ease of Use

 The Bugaboo Bee earned a below average score for ease of use with a 5 of 10.
-The high for the group is an 8 shared by the UPPAbaby Vista and UPPAbaby Cruz.
+The high for the group is a score of 8.
+This was shared by the UPPAbaby Vista and UPPAbaby Cruz.
 This is a metric where it's preferable to have a higher ease of use score because it impacts your daily experience.

 The leg rest on this stroller is not adjustable and not well padded.
 It doesn't have a traditional footrest, just a plastic ledge on the edge of the storage bin.
-For some children this means legs and feet will sort of be dangling.
-It might not be as comfortable as strollers that have adjustable leg rests or that have support that travels down the front of the stroller to a designated foot rest.
+For some children, this means legs and feet will sort of be dangling.
+It might not be as comfortable as strollers that have adjustable leg rests or support that travels down the front of the stroller to a footrest.

 The stroller comes standard with a rain cover.